Welcome

 Core Outcomes

-• Clearer decision-making
+• Clearer, more grounded decision-making

 • Reduced overwhelm and pressure

-• Increased confidence managing responsibility
+• Increased confidence holding responsibility

 • More sustainable pacing across work and life